-- demand the release of EndSARS protesters from police net
+- demand the release of EndSARS protesters from police net.

 The renewed EndSARS protest in Nigeria has attracted a number of foreign activists.

-A number of activists who have supported the America Black Lives Matter protest have written to the government of Nigeria, Muhammadu Buhari asking him to give justice to the the protesters attacked by the Nigerian police during the protest.
+A number of activists who have supported the America Black Lives Matter protest have written to the government of Nigeria, Muhammadu Buhari asking him to give justice to the protesters attacked by the Nigerian police during the protest.

 Police had arrested and jailed many EndSARS protesters in the October 19 protests that led to the brutal killing of protesters at the Lekki axis of Lagos State.

-The activists are asking the President to lift the ban on peaceful demonstration and “allow Nigerians to exercise their constitutional rights to protest.”
+The activists are asking the President to lift the ban on a peaceful demonstration and “allow Nigerians to exercise their constitutional rights to protest.”

-The Letter which was published on the advertorial section on the New York Times on Thursday to coincide with International Human Rights Day reads “In the midst of a global pandemic, your people sought to bring peace and justice to their land, and they made Africa and its diaspora proud in doing so
+The Letter which was published in the advertorial section on the New York Times on Thursday to coincide with International Human Rights Day reads “In the midst of a global pandemic, your people sought to bring peace and justice to their land, and they made Africa and its diaspora proud in doing so

 “Yet their peaceful requests were met with state-sanctioned violence and suppression, as your administration meted out unwarranted force against its own citizens.”